Uniontown in Fayette County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 2008 by Pennsylvania Historical and Museum Commission.

 Topics and series.
 This historical marker is listed in these topic lists: Bridges & Viaducts • Government & Politics • Industry & Commerce.
-In addition, it is included in the Pennsylvania Historical and Museum Commission series list.
+In addition, it is included in the Pennsylvania Historical and Museum Commission (PHMC) series list.
 A significant historical year for this entry is 1808.

 Location.
 39° 53.959′ N, 79° 43.36′ W. Marker is in Uniontown, Pennsylvania, in Fayette County.
-Marker can be reached from Jefferson Street.
+It can be reached from Jefferson Street.
 Located at the Uniontown Public Library.
 Touch for map.
 Marker is in this post office area: Uniontown PA 15401, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Peace Through Strength and Vigilance (about 300 feet away, measured in a direct line); Roll Of Honor (about 600 feet away); Veterans Memorial (approx. 0.2 miles away); Fayette County (approx. 0.2 miles away); a different marker also named Veterans Memorial (approx. 0.2 miles away); a different marker also named Veterans Memorial (approx. 0.2 miles away); a different marker also named Veterans Memorial (approx. 0.2 miles away); a different marker also named Veterans Memorial (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: Peace Through Strength and Vigilance (about 300 feet away, measured in a direct line); Roll Of Honor (about 600 feet away); Veterans Memorial (approx. 0.2 miles away); Fayette County (approx. 0.2 miles away); a different marker also named Veterans Memorial (approx. 0.2 miles away); a different marker also named Veterans Memorial (approx. 0.2 miles away); a different marker also named Veterans Memorial (approx. 0.2 miles away); a different marker also named Veterans Memorial (approx. 0.2 miles away).
 Touch for a list and map of all markers in Uniontown.

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on September 15, 2024.
 It was originally submitted on April 18, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania.
-This page has been viewed 959 times since then and 53 times this year.
+This page has been viewed 1,571 times since then and 35 times this year.
 Photos: 1, 2, 3. submitted on April 18, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania. • Bill Pfingsten was the editor who published this page.